-TARDIES - Students not in their classrooms at 8:05 a.m. are tardy and must report to the office before going to their classrooms.
+TARDIES - Students not in the gym for morning prayer at 8:00am are tardy and must report to the office before going to their classrooms.
 Parents are expected to sign in their child in the office if the gate is closed when you arrive.
-If your child is going to be absent, please notify the school by 8:45 a.m. at 719-481-1855.
+If your child is going to be absent, please notify the school by 8:00am at 719-481-1855.